sib-swiss/ena-seqdata-training/docs/course_content/submitting.md

 ## Exercises

-You are asked to submit the reads to EBI.
+You are asked to submit the reads to a repository EBI.
 First, figure out what the best submission strategy is at the [submission wizard](https://www.ebi.ac.uk/submission/).

-??? done "Answer"
+??? success "Answer"
     After answering the questions, you probably conclude you should submit to [ENA](https://www.ebi.ac.uk/ena/browser/submit).

 If you haven't already got one, make a [Webin account](https://www.ebi.ac.uk/ena/submit/webin/login).
 After the creation of the Webin account we will continue in the dev environment at [https://wwwdev.ebi.ac.uk/ena/browser/home](https://wwwdev.ebi.ac.uk/ena/browser/home).